- Learn how DevPod integrates with CKS to create development environments.

 kubectl is in your PATH, and that the kubectl context is set to the cluster you want to use.Environment setup and assumptions

 - SUNK environment: The examples in this tutorial assume a SUNK environment for toleration specification.
-If you are not using a SUNK environment, adjust the toleration specification accordingly.
+If you aren’t using a SUNK environment, adjust the toleration specification accordingly.

-- PyTorch base image: You’ll use a PyTorch image as the base image, regardless of whether you’re using CPU or GPU resources.
+- PyTorch base image: You use a PyTorch image as the base image, regardless of whether you’re using CPU or GPU resources.

 - Namespace organization: Use the

-- Basic setup without Docker: A simple development environment without Docker, suitable for most development tasks
+With the CLI installed, choose the configuration that matches your development needs:- Basic setup without Docker: A basic development environment without Docker, suitable for most development tasks.

 Basic setup without Docker

-If your development environment does not require Docker, use this simplified configuration.1.
+If your development environment doesn’t require Docker, use this configuration.1.
 Create the configuration files

 First, create a directory for your DevPod configuration files.
-Then, create the example configuration files as described below:pod_manifest_template.yaml: A Kubernetes Pod manifest that DevPod uses as a template to provision your development environment.run_demo_gpu_cwsa.sh: A script that creates and starts your DevPod environment..devcontainer/devcontainer.json: A configuration file for the DevContainer IDE.
+Then, create the following example configuration files:pod_manifest_template.yaml: A Kubernetes Pod manifest that DevPod uses as a template to provision your development environment.run_demo_gpu_cwsa.sh: A script that creates and starts your DevPod environment..devcontainer/devcontainer.json: A configuration file for the DevContainer IDE.

 ~/devpod-gpu-sidecar/.